-Saffron has also proven effective in treating the moodiness that comes with the premenstrual syndrome (PMS).
+Saffron has also proven effective in treating the moodiness that comes with premenstrual syndrome (PMS).
 In one study, daily supplements were given to women to take during their menstrual cycles.
 The participants reported a significant decrease in PMS symptoms with the saffron.

 The takeaway from these studies is that the spice saffron provides more than just lively color and unique taste.
 The right saffron supplement will support emotional health, control your appetite and curb impulsive snacking so you can lose weight.

-Eat Less & Lose Weight - At 88.5 mg per serving, this hunger suppressant takes the edge off and helps you control your late night snacking.
-No Caffeine, No Stimulants, No Jitters - Just some all natural help to curb emotional eating & keep the snack monster at bay
+Eat Less & Lose Weight - At 88.5 mg per serving, this hunger suppressant takes the edge off and helps you control your late-night snacking.
+No Caffeine, No Stimulants, No Jitters - Just some all-natural help to curb emotional eating & keep the snack monster at bay

-Decrease in frequency of feeling hungry
+The decrease in the frequency of feeling hungry